photkosee/blackpeach/README.md

 ### Classic Redux vs Redux Toolkit

 At first, I was tossing props around just to open/close sidebars.
 But then I reimplemented those features using redux.
 I'd say it is easier to track the state that way since you don't need to pass through multiple components just to control the state of the sidebars.

+With Redux persist, it is super easy to persist stage which you don't need to store and load everything from localStorage by yourself.
+With a little setup, it'd do the work for you.

+Here is all you need to do in order to set Redux Persist up:
+Before:
+After: